What is Secondary Education (High School) in Australia?

-Australian secondary education provides excellent pathways from high school to tertiary education with a high-quality learning experience.
+Australia's secondary education offers strong pathways to tertiary education, delivering a high-quality learning experience.

-In Australia, students build a broad knowledge base because of the balanced social life, culture, open learning environment, and superior academic education.
+Students can develop a comprehensive knowledge base with a balanced social life, rich culture, open learning environment, and superior academics.

 1. Secondary Education System (High School) in Australia

-Both non-government and government providers deliver secondary education in Australia.
-It is available for five to six years, depending on the state or territory and the length of primary education.
+In Australia, government and non-government schools offer five to six years of secondary education, depending on the state or territory and length of primary education.

-Secondary school (High School) in Australia begins in year 6 or 7 and consists of two study levels:
+Secondary school (High School) starts around year 6 or 7 and has two parts:

-• Senior Secondary School - (lasts for 2 years - Year 11 and Year 12)
+Senior Secondary School: Lasts 2 years, covering Year 11 and Year 12.

 Secondary School - (Years 7 to 10)